malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	          for investigation of how/if this could work

-	Solving the system of inequalities corresponding to an XNOR with three ancilla bits for the unknown ground state and coupler weights between the 2 subencodings (using the values for variables from XOR and NOT encodings) is not possible as the values of known variables immediately pose contradicting constraints on the ground state:
+	Solving the system of inequalities corresponding to an XNOR with three ancilla bits (2 intermediate inputs/outputs recast as ancillas + the 1 XOR ancilla that was already there) for the unknown ground state and coupler weights between the 2 subencodings (using the values for variables from XOR and NOT encodings) is not possible as the values of known variables immediately pose contradicting constraints on the ground state:

 	False 	- 0 > G